sabbirm2621/system-health-checker/README.md

 ---

-## Why I Built This
-This project is part of my journey into IT, as I start learning Python and exploring practical ways to use it in Help Desk and troubleshooting scenarios.
-It showcases my ability to identify system health metrics and solve real-world problems.

----

 ## Future Plans
 - Explore enhancements like battery status and alerting critical metrics.
 - Add better formatting for report outputs.